 Filters are manufactured from varying materials, with one-use fiberglass filters being the most common.
 Polyester and pleated filters trap more debris but may limit your system’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could tempted to use a HEPA filter, know that's like putting a MERV 16 filter in your comfort system.
 It’s very doubtful your unit was designed to work with level of resistance.
-If you’re worried about indoor air quality in Kitchener, think about getting a HEPA-grade air filtration system.
+If you’re worried about indoor air quality.
 This unit works alongside your heating and cooling system.